P1Analytics/Thesis/README.md

 Maybe we can keep using Cassandra as mentioned in [DS320: DataStax Enterprise Analytics with Apache Spark](https://academy.datastax.com/resources/getting-started-apache-spark)

 5. How is the format for the real time input data?

+6. Why Cassandra ?
+Here are the [Key Cassandra Features and Benefits](https://academy.datastax.com/resources/brief-introduction-apache-cassandra)

+Allow me highlight the part we are looking for and give us more confidence :

+> __Top Use Cases__
+_While Cassandra is a general purpose non-relational database that can be used for a variety of different applications, there are a number of use cases where the database excels over most any other option._
+>> Internet of things applications – Cassandra is perfect for consuming lots of fast incoming data from devices, __sensors__ and similar mechanisms that exist in many different locations.

 (**_TODO_** More details will be added here)